-4. Determination on the requirements for design registration, etc. concerning a design for a set of articles
+4. Determination on the requirements for design registration, etc.

 Where an application for design registration for a design for a set of articles complies with the requirements provided in Article 8 of the Design Act, the examiner should determine whether or not the whole set of articles falls under each of the provisions including the following: the main paragraph of Article 3, paragraph (1) of the Design Act (as well as Article 2 of the Design Act); novelty (Article 3, paragraph (1) of the Design Act); creative difficulty (Article 3, paragraph (2) of the Design Act); exclusion from protection of a design in a later application that is identical or similar to part of a design in a prior application (Article 3-2 of the Design Act); unregistrable designs (Article 5 of the Design Act); prior application (Article 9 of the Design Act); and related designs (Article 10 of the Design Act).